koonerts/algo/docs/algo-templates.md

 ## 11. Trie

-A tree-like data structure for efficient string search operations.
+A tree-like data structure FOR efficient string search operations.

 **When to use**: